KillaBoi/Glitched_Steam_Spring_Event_Badge/README.md

 # Glitched Steam Spring Sale 2019 Badge

 Requirements:
+PYTHON (MAKE SURE TO INSTALL IT TO PATH!
+ITS A TICKBOX AT THE BEGINNING OF THE INSTALLATION!)
 You need to have at least 1000 Steam Points.
 `pip install requests`
 `pip install json`